After an accident, you may be wondering, “What next?”

-- Your attorney’s fee (usually a percentage of whatever settlement you receive)
+- Your attorney’s fee (This is often a percentage of the settlement you receive.)

-In certain cases, the court may also award you punitive damages, meant to punish a person or company for the reckless or criminal action that caused your accident.
+In certain cases, the court may also award you punitive damages.
+These are meant to punish a party for the action that harmed you.

 The Insurance Adjuster Has One Job

-Insurance companies have formulas, which they use to determine the range of compensation they’ll willingly pay for your injuries.
-It’s important for you to know that the insurance adjuster—the person you’ll speak with to discuss your settlement—has one job: to pay as little as possible on your claim.
+Insurers use formulas to determine the amount of money they’ll offer to pay for your injuries.
+The insurance adjuster—the person you’ll speak with to discuss your settlement—has one job: to pay you as little as possible.

-The adjuster is often an attorney, and is likely to know much more about personal injury law than you do.
-For this reason, working with an experienced personal injury lawyer can give you an advantage in negotiating your settlement.
+The adjuster is often an attorney.
+They are likely to know much more about personal injury law than you do.
+For this reason, working with an experienced personal injury lawyer can give you an edge in negotiating your settlement.

-The easiest way to recognize a lowball offer is this: it’s the insurance company’s first offer.
-Don’t take it personally, it’s just good business—for them.
+It’s easy to recognize a lowball offer.
+It’s the insurance company’s first offer.
+Don’t take it personally.
+It’s just good business—for them.
 Many people make the mistake of accepting that first offer, not knowing that they could likely get more.
-That saves the insurance company money.
+That saves the insurer money.

-In most cases, offers will also be lower when an attorney does not represent the injured person.
+In most cases, offers will also be lower when a lawyer does not represent the injured person.

-If you’ve retained an attorney, let him or her negotiate with the adjuster on your behalf.
-Be completely honest with your lawyer, because the insurance company will investigate the circumstances of your injury in much the same way your attorney has.
-You should expect the insurance company to know everything there is to know about your case—because they will.
+If you’ve retained a lawyer, let them negotiate with the adjuster on your behalf.
+Be honest with your lawyer.
+The insurance company will examine your injury in much the same way your lawyer has.
+You should expect the insurer to know everything there is to know about your case.

-At this stage, a knowledgeable and experienced attorney can be of great value in helping you maximize the compensation you will ultimately receive.
-Since most personal injury attorneys work for a share of your settlement, it’s in your mutual best interest to get the maximum amount of compensation you’re entitled to.
+At this stage, an experienced attorney can be of great value in helping you maximize the compensation you will receive.
+Since most personal injury lawyers work for a share of your settlement, it’s in your mutual best interest to get the highest amount of compensation possible.

 Settling out of Court

-Many people don’t realize that most personal injury cases settle out of court.
-Only when you and the insurance company reach an impasse will you need to involve the court system.
-Because it can take a year or more to get a court date, both the insurance company and your attorney will do everything in their power to avoid that delay and the added expense involved in going to court.
+Many people don’t know that most personal injury cases settle out of court.
+Only when you and the insurer reach an impasse will you need to involve the court system.
+Because it can take a year or more to get a court date, both the insurer and your lawyer will do all they can to avoid that delay and the added cost of going to court.

-While no one can predict the outcome of your case with certainty, your lawyer can help you to determine the most likely outcome of your case, so you can decide whether to accept the latest offer or litigate your case in court.
+While no one can predict the outcome of your case, your lawyer can help you determine the most likely outcome.
+That way, you can decide whether to accept the latest offer or bring your case to court.

 Be Prepared to Go to Court

-While bringing your case before a judge isn’t ideal, it can sometimes be worth the added time and expense.
-Your attorney’s experience with other New York personal injury cases similar to yours will be to your advantage if you need to take this step in order to get the compensation you deserve.
+While bringing your case before a judge isn’t ideal, it can sometimes be worthwhile.
+Your lawyer’s experience with other New York personal injury cases like yours will be to your advantage if you need to take this step to get what you deserve.